Skip to main content

 The default value is 'system'.

 output-encoding-declaration.
 Sets the character encoding output to use in the XML declaration.
 For example, 'UTF-8', 'ISO-8859-1', 'windows-1252', and 'ascii'.
-Precisely which encodings are available is dependent on the specific Java or .NET runtime environment that you use.
+Precisely which encodings are available is dependent on the specific Java runtime environment that you use.
 Note that an invalid output encoding will cause an exception to be raised.

 The 'system' special value is introduced; selecting it has the affect of choosing the 'B' document's character encoding.